paulo-raca/MO810/Diary.md

 While it's a silly heuristic that doesn't account for large time scales, this is a fine heuristic that should yield mostly good results, right?
 Nope, results are still mostly negative.
 More debugging awaits me.

-Also, Ricardo started working on a report today.
+Also, Ricardo started working on the report/video today.